ethereum-optimism/OPerating-manual/manual.md

 ### **RetroPGF Rounds**
-Citizens’ House governance includes RetroPGF, which involves voting and disbursements occuring over a series of “rounds.”
+Citizens’ House governance includes RetroPGF, which involves voting and disbursements occurring over a series of “rounds.”
 In each RetroPGF round, the Citizens’ House votes to retroactively reward public goods projects that have provided substantial impact.

 RetroPGF rounds are run according to the following process: